Jonathan-Edwall/Genome_analysis/README.md

-# Genome_analysis
+# Genome_analysis repository
-This repository will cover a draft genome of tropical fruit durian (Durio zibethinus)
+This repository is made for a project where a draft assembly of chromosome 10 of Musang King (a cultivar of the tropical fruit durian (Durio zibethinus)) was made.